This Is not Our TeamWe like technology—but not this much.

 VP of Sales and Marketing

 Rebecca is a talented marketing and sales executive with years of experience in the renewal of classical education.
-Rebecca directs and the sales and marketing of Scholé Academy.
+Rebecca directs the sales and marketing of Scholé Academy.

 Stuart is a professional computer programmer and web developer who ensures that our website runs smoothly and easily, employing great technology that serves our mission of delivering restful learning—online.